Freedom Riders (film)

-Freedom Riders is a 2010 American historical documentary film, produced by Firelight Media for PBS American Experience.
+Freedom Riders is a 2010 American historical documentary film, produced by Firelight Media for the twenty-third season of American Experience on PBS.
 The film is based in part on the book Freedom Riders: 1961 and the Struggle for Racial Justice by historian Raymond Arsenault.
 Directed by Stanley Nelson, it marked the 50th anniversary of the first Freedom Ride in May 1961 and first aired on May 16, 2011.
 It was funded in part by the National Endowment for the Humanities.
 The film was also featured on The Oprah Winfrey Show program titled, Freedom Riders: 50th Anniversary.
 Nelson was helped in the making of the documentary by Arsenault and Derek Catsam, an associate professor at the University of Texas of the Permian Basin.

 In 2020, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant", making it the seventh film designated in its first year of eligibility, the first in the 2010s, and the most recently released film to be selected until 2011's Pariah was inducted in 2022.

 Summary

 The film chronicles the story behind hundreds of civil rights activists called Freedom Riders that challenged racial segregation in American interstate transportation during the Civil Rights Movement.
-The activist traveled together in small interracial groups and sat wherever they chose on buses and trains to compel equal access to terminal restaurants and waiting rooms.
+The activists traveled together in small interracial groups and sat wherever they chose on buses and trains to compel equal access to terminal restaurants and waiting rooms.
 They brought the ongoing practice of racial segregation in the southern United States to national attention.

 Reception and legacy

 Freedom Riders has received generally positive reviews from television critics and parents of young children.
 Michael Sragow of The Baltimore Sun wrote, "One of the great social epics of our time."

 In 2020, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
-It is the first in the 2010s to be put in the registry.
+It was the first film in the 2010s to be put in the registry.